sori424/Machine-Heuristic-Experimental-Stimulus/README.md

 ## Run with remote server
-If you want to run the experiment at a remote server which allows users to access the experiment anywhere, please download [ngrok](https://ngrok.com/) in your server and run command below in an another terminal which will give you the url.
+If you want to run the experiment at a remote server which allows users to access the experiment anywhere, please download [ngrok](https://ngrok.com/) in your server and run command below in an another terminal which will give you the url to access from anywhere.

 ```
 ngrok http 5000